PsychENCODE Consortium

 The PsychENCODE Consortium was founded by the U.S. National Institutes of Health in 2015 to study the role of rare genetic variants involved in several psychiatric disorders.
 PsychENCODE aims to create a public resource of genomic data gathered from 1,000 healthy and disease-affected post-mortem brains reflecting different developmental periods.

 PsychENCODE will first focus on autism spectrum disorder, bipolar disorder, and schizophrenia, and then move on to other disorders.

-Participating organizations
+Organizations

 As of December 2018, participating organizations include: